denten-courses/computing-context/lecture-notes/lecture-6.md

 ### Notes

 1. Programming is a mindset.
-2. Unless you plan to become a proffesional programmer, think of it as the "special sauce."
-It will enchance any other field of activity, from making to music to being lawyer or a physician.
+2. Unless you plan to become a professional programmer, think of it as the "special sauce."
+It will enhance any other field of activity, from making to music to being lawyer or a physician.
 3. Refuse blackboxes.
 4. Small things matter.